Peter Openshaw (judge): Legal career

 Openshaw was called to the bar by the Inner Temple in 1970.
 On 9 April 1991, he was appointed a Queen's Counsel (QC).

 On 16 March 1999, Openshaw was appointed a Circuit Judge.
 He was appointed the Honorary Recorder of Preston in 1999 and served for seven years.

 In September 2005, he was appointed as a High Court Judge and assigned to the Queen's Bench Division.
 In 2005, he became a member of the Criminal Procedure Rules Committee.
 He is no longer on the Committee.
 Between 2008 and 2012, he was a presiding judge of the North Eastern Circuit.
 He was made a Bencher of the Inner Temple in 2003.

 He came to the attention of media when he said "The trouble is I don’t understand the language.
 I don’t really understand what a website is." during the trial of Younes Tsouli, Waseem Mughal, and Tariq al-Daour.
 The Judicial Communications Office later explained that he was clarifying the evidence presented for the court, not for himself.

+On 25 November 2016, he presided over the sentencing of Stephen Port who was found guilty of the four murders, 10 offences of administering a substance with intent, four rapes and four sexual assaults.
+Port was sentenced to life imprisonment with a whole life order for the four murders committed between June 2014 and September 2015.

 He sat as the Judge in the Hillsborough criminal trial R v Duckenfield and R v Mackrell at Preston Crown Court between January 2019 and April 2019.